tomAshfield/Easy_Project_Template/README.md

 # Easy_Project_Template

-This is a simple project template that aims to help new programmers avoid complicated setups when it comes to making static website solutions.
+This simple project template is designed to simplify the setup process for new programmers creating static websites.

-Fork the repository and get started :]
+Just fork the repository and start building! 😊